jeremyby/Schedule-Attributes/README.markdown

 ##### `:repeat`

+Optional.
 Can be `0` or `1`.
 The parameter should respond to `:to_i`. `0` indicates that the event does not repeat.
 Anything else indicates that the event repeats.

 #### Parameters for non-repeating events